Is becoming a metal worker right for me?

 How to become a Metal Worker

 A specialized metal worker is often required to be able to test, measure, adjust, and work different machines.
 Advanced duties include forging machines, operating metal-refining furnaces, controlling computer-operated tools, and handling punching or pressing tools.
-Most high level processes will need either further training or extensive experience.
+Most high level processes will need further training or extensive experience.